+But these obvious errors are just two of the many possible ways you can screw yourself over in the gym.
 And while some of these mishaps may be minor, they can actually lead to huge setbacks in terms of gains.

-Furthermore, before a big compound lift—like a squat or a deadlift—start with a warmup set with more reps at a lighter weight.
+Furthermore, before a big compound lift—like a squat or a deadlift—start with a warmup set with higher reps at a lighter weight.
 It'll further increase blood flow to your muscles, and help you cue up good form before you start going heavy.
 If you simply don’t have a ton of time to get in your lifting session, shorten rest periods and cut out a set of each exercise rather than ditching the warmup.

 If you’re working out with a buddy, take time to discuss the routine ahead of time so you’re both on the same page.
-This cuts down on talking and ensures that you both get down to business.
+This cuts down on talking and ensures you both get down to business.

 Going through the same repetitive routine every single time is a quick way to get bored and stall any and all results.
 Your workout routine should change every few weeks either by alternating the exercises or the acute variables like sets, reps, and rest times.

-"Most guys should be in and out of the gym in 60 minutes, including warmup, cool-down, and a good lifting session," says Jason Ferruggia, head strength coach at Renegade Strength and Conditioning.
+"Most guys should be in and out of the gym in 60 minutes, including warmup, cool down, and a good lifting session," says Jason Ferruggia, head strength coach at Renegade Strength and Conditioning.
 To make that possible, avoid wasting precious moments between sets of an exercise.

 Wear a stopwatch or a smartwatch, or use an app on your phone to limit yourself to under a minute.
 You’ll be amazed at how quickly you’ll finish your workout.

-Leave your dedicated abdominal work till the end of your workout, and you’re likely to cut it short or do it sloppily.
-When you’re tired and nearing the end of a lifting session, the last thing you will want to do is multiple sets of planks, side planks, and leg raises.
+Leave your dedicated abdominal work till the end of your workout, and you’re likely to cut it short or do it half-assed.
+When you’re tired and nearing the end of a lifting session, the last thing you want to do is multiple sets of planks, side planks, and leg raises.
 Instead, get the core training out of the way early by incorporating the same moves in between exercises.